 (1) Impact of market competition and fluctuations

-The market for digital interchangeable lens cameras may shrink due to the shift from SLR cameras to mirrorless cameras, which is beginning to accelerate.
-Meanwhile, the fall in the sales of inkjet printer units and ink cartridges may accelerate due to a decline in the printing volume caused largely by a decrease in New Year cards.
+With the market for digital interchangeable lens cameras shifting from SLR cameras to mirrorless cameras, the market for digital interchangeable cameras may continue to shrink.
+In addition, the fall in the sales of inkjet printer units and ink cartridges may accelerate due to a decline in the printing volume caused largely by a decrease in color printing.

 In the industrial equipment segment, orders received for semiconductor manufacturing devices and testing and measuring instruments are significantly affected by the condition of capital expenditure of semiconductor and device manufacturers.
 If the capital expenditure of such manufacturers decreases, the Group's financial performance may become sluggish.

 In the Medical industry, the Pharmaceutical and Medical Device Act (formerly the Pharmaceutical Act) and various guidelines for the protection of medical information require us to develop a legal compliance system, ensure thorough quality control, and implement information security measures.
 While the Group has a comprehensive system in place to ensure compliance with laws and regulations, unanticipated risks may occur that prevent it from properly implementing the requirements.
 If this happens, its business with medical institutions and dealers who are engaging in sales of medical equipment to medical institutions may decrease.